 Some people are unable to release to the level required for hypnosis.
-It is essential to choose a qualified hypnotist who is licensed to practice medical hypnosis.
+It is essential to choose a qualified hypnotist licensed to practice medical hypnosis.
 A person you can feel confident and comfortable with.

 - Hypnosis has created a negative image because it has sometimes been misused in failed performances for entertainment purposes.
 This is a technique of immense importance to our mental and physical health.

 - The method has enormous advantages, but it requires the cooperation of the hypnotist.
 It cannot be hypnotized by force.

 - Removing traumatic memories from the subconscious does not involve forgetting.
 It is enough to return them to consciousness, where it is much easier to treat.

-- Hypnotherapists sometimes also use blinking techniques to locate the time when the traumas occurred to find the unresolved traumas.
-(The eyelids are a very sensitive place for different frequencies)
+Hypnotherapists sometimes also use blinking techniques to locate the time when the traumas occurred to find the unresolved traumas.
+(The eyelids are a compassionate place for different frequencies)

 - The amount of treatment required varies from person to person, usually requiring a series of treatments.
 I have needed dozens of hypnosis-like treatments over several years.

 Hypnosis is a technique used very little in medicine, mainly because medicine has not yet discovered its enormous potential to improve our physical and mental health.

 Eliminating unresolved traumatic memories from the subconscious is essential for recovery from many illnesses and medical conditions.